Free Energy of the Cauchy Directed Polymer Model at High Temperature: Introduction

 It turns out that $Z_{N,\beta}^{\omega}$ plays a key role in the study of the directed polymer model.
 In \cite{Bol89}, Bolthausen first showed that the normalized partition function

-converges to a limit $\hat{Z}_{\infty,\beta}^{\omega}$ almost surely with either $\mathbb{P}(\hat{Z}_{\infty,\beta}^{\omega}=0)=0$ or $\mathbb{P}(\hat{Z}_{\infty,\beta}^{\omega}=0)=1$ (may depend on $\beta$).
+converges to a limit $\hat{Z}_{\infty,\beta}^{\omega}$ almost surely with either $\mathbb{P}(\hat{Z}_{\infty,\beta}^{\omega}=0)=0$ or $\mathbb{P}(\hat{Z}_{\infty,\beta}^{\omega}=0)=1$ (depending on $\beta$).
 The range of $\beta$ satisfying the former is called \textit{the weak disorder regime} and the range of $\beta$ satisfying the latter is called \textit{the strong disorder regime}.
-It has been shown (\textit{cf}. \cite{CY06,Wei16}) that in the weak disorder regime, the polymer chain still fluctuates on scale $a_{n}$, similar to the case with no random environment, i.e. $\beta=0$.
+It has been shown (\textit{cf}. \cite{CY06,Wei16}) that in the weak disorder regime, the polymer chain still fluctuates on scale $a_{n}$, similar to the underlying random walk.
 This phenomenon is called \textit{delocalization}.
 It is believed that in the strong disorder regime, there should be a narrow corridor in space-time with distance to the origin much larger than $a_{n}$ at time $n$, to which the polymer chain is attracted with high probability.
 This phenomenon is called \textit{localization}.

 There actually exists a stronger condition than strong disorder, which we now introduce.
 As in the physics literature, we define \textit{the free energy of the system} by

 Celebrated results like \cite[Proposition 2.5]{CSY03} and \cite[Proposition 3.1]{Com07} show that the limit in \eqref{e108} exists almost surely and